Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Predictions for Saturday

-Our computer model for this matchup predicts a final score of Kraken 4, Stars 3.
+Our computer model for this matchup expects a final score of Kraken 4, Stars 3.

 - Moneyline Pick: Kraken (+140)